markspan/evtplugins/README.md

 [https://pypi.org/project/hidapi/](https://pypi.org/project/hidapi/)

 pyevt and hidapi are installed from the Python Console in OpenSesame in a single command:

 `!pip install --user pyevt`

+## Environmental settings
+The plugins can be placed in the user space e.g.: `C:\Users\username\Documents\OS_Plugins\evtplugins` For OpenSesame to find this location, the user must create an `environment.yaml` file in the OpenSesame program directory.
+See the instructions here: [https://rapunzel.cogsci.nl/manual/environment/](https://rapunzel.cogsci.nl/manual/environment/)

 ## EVTxx